Careers and placements

 In accordance with the Disclosure and Barring Service (DBS) Code of Practice, we are now required to verify your identity when accepting identification documents for your Enhanced Disclosure application.

-A list of valid identity documents can be found on the government website.
+A list of valid identity documents can be found on our checklist: DBS ID Documents (PDF.
+0.1 MB).

 Your data is stored, handled and used in accordance with the DBS code of practice.

-Overseas Applicants / Applicants who have spent time abroad
+Overseas applicants or applicants who have spent time abroad

-If you have spent more than 3 months in the last 5 years overseas, you are also required to obtain an official police check from the relevant country to provide evidence of no convictions.
-Please notify us if you are in this situation.
+If you have spent more than 6 months in the last 5 years overseas, you are also required to obtain an official police check from the relevant country to provide evidence of no convictions.
+Please let us know if you are in this situation.

 Please be aware that the DBS has a confidential checking service for transgender applicants.
-You can read more about this service on their website: https://www.gov.uk/guidance/transgender-applications.
+You can read more about this service on their website: Transgender applications (gov.uk).